BND Hamburger Icon

 Building an IVR the right way

-An IVR that your customers like should feel as intuitive to you as it does to them.
-Following all the above principles will help you achieve this goal as will implementing a high-quality business phone system or call center service.
-When you build the right infrastructure for your IVR and overall business, you set yourself up to provide the best possible customer experience.
+<An IVR that your customers like should feel as intuitive to you as it does to them.
+Following all the above principles will help you achieve this goal, as will implementing a high-quality business phone system or call center service.
+When you build the right infrastructure for your IVR and small business, you set yourself up to provide the best possible customer experience.
+That’s a great way to start strong and build your business on a note that distinguishes you from the pack.

-Chad Brooks contributed to the reporting and writing of this article.
+Chad Brooks contributed to this article.
 Some source interviews were conducted for a previous version of this article.

 author image